Should I buy a house with subsidence?

 Ongoing subsidence

-As the name suggests, ongoing subsidence relates to subsidence that is happening at the time of sale.
+Ongoing subsidence relates to subsidence that is currently happening.
 It is being caused by downward movement that is ongoing and requires immediate repair.

 Historic subsidence

-If this is the case, sellers are obliged to tell buyers about any work and provide any related certificates and documents.
+Vendors will need to tell any buyer about previous work to rectify subsidence and provide any related certificates and documents.

 What properties are affected by subsidence?